Matthew Cotton

 Research Projects & External Funding

-Current and historic funded research projects:
+Current and recently completed externally funded research projects:

 • Harvesting the sun twice: Enhancing livelihoods in East African agricultural communities through innovations in solar energy.
 ES/T006293/1 Economic and Social Research Council (ESRC) Global Challenges Research Fund: Sustainable energy and international development: beyond technology programme, April 2020 – March 2023 (Workpackage lead and CoI).

 • Committed to Communities: A Climate for Change.
-Perceptions of gas infrastructure, low carbon transitions and cultural heritage funded by Northern Gas Networks, March 2020-Feb 2021
+Perceptions of gas infrastructure, low carbon transitions and cultural heritage funded by Northern Gas Networks, March 2020-Feb 2021.

 External Roles and Professional Activities